Qubic-World/qubic-howto/README.md

 ifconfig -l
 cd ..
 ```

-If managed to load the correct drivers for your system you would be able to see your network card details.
+If successful, you should be seeing your network card details before qubic software starts.